patternfly/patternfly-org/source/get-started/frequently-asked-questions/index.md

 **Q: How do I migrate to PatternFly 2.0?**
 See the [PatternFly 2.0 Migration Guide][8] for step-by-step guidance to upgrade from PatternFly 1.x to [PatternFly 2.0][9].

+**Q: How do I migrate to PatternFly 3.0?**
+See the [PatternFly 3.0 Migration Guide][10] for step-by-step guidance to upgrade from PatternFly 2.x to 3.0.

  [1]: {{site.baseurl}}widgets/ "Widgets"
  [2]: http://getbootstrap.com/
  [3]: {{site.baseurl}}wikis/patterns/ "Patterns"